cssjockey/docker-local-dev/readme.md

 Please see [change log](changelog.md) for details and a todolist.

 ## Todo:
-- Remove the requirements for local `composer` and `wget` for setup.
 - Make it easy to change the `NETWORK_NAME` for existing apps.
 - Include more open source frameworks in the app scaffold.

 ## Contributing

 Please see [contributing](contributing.md) for details.